 - permanent adhesive cartridge

 - ink pad

-- die cutter and letter die cuts (optional)
+- die-cutting machine and letter cutting dies (optional)

 Cut the cardboard box sides on a diagonal stopping about a third if the way down.